-HSP diagnosis is a clinically driven one but lab investigations are required to rule out other possible causes of the condition.
-According to American College of Rheumatology presence of 2 out of 4 of these features has a diagnostic sensitivity of 87.1 % and specificity of 87.7 %;
+The diagnosis of HSP is a clinically driven one, but lab investigations are required to rule out other possible causes of the condition.
+According to the American College of Rheumatology, the presence of 2 out of 4 of the features listed below has a diagnostic sensitivity of 87.1 % and specificity of 87.7%:

 - Bowel angina

-- Biopsy showing granulocytes in walls of small vessels.
+- Biopsy showing granulocytes in the walls of small vessels.

-While the biopsy of tissue revealing deposition of immune complexes in vessel walls and mesangium (in case of kidney) is the most accurate test, it’s pointless to perform in majority since the disease is benign and self-limited.
-Other lab investigations include;
+While the biopsy of tissue revealing deposition of immune complexes in vessel walls and mesangium (in case of the kidney) is the most accurate test, it is not necessary to undertake in the majority of the cases because the disease is benign and self-limited.

-- Renal profile – elevated BUN and Creatinine and deranged electrolytes
+- Renal profile; elevated blood urea nitrogen, creatinine, and deranged electrolytes

-The following table shows usefulness of imaging modalities in diagnosing HSP
+The following table shows the usefulness of imaging modalities in diagnosing HSP.

 |Radiography||Helpful in diagnosing intestinal obstruction and may be advised in case of hemoptysis|